 These are just a few examples — plastic insert molding can be used for a wide range of parts, including extremely complex and precise pieces.

-After the plastic cures, the press opens up and ejects the finished part.
 The result is a single piece combining metal and plastic into one tightly bonded part with several unique characteristics to support its application.

 Insert molding is often used interchangeably with overmolding since both methods refer to types of injection molding.
 The two are similar but with a distinct difference: